1. Why adult autism is so often missed

 - Difficulty with ambiguous demands or unclear expectations

-See our special interests guide.
+See our special interests guide and hyperfocus guide.

-4. Emotional signs
+5. Emotional signs

 - Intense feelings that often surprise others